nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

   function is debounced or throttled.
 - When the function object is a dependency on other hooks (eg: passing the function returned by `useCallback` to `useEffect`).
-- When the functional component wrapped inside of `useMemo` accepts a function object prop.
+- When the function component wrapped inside of `useMemo` accepts a function object prop.

-### How to write complex functional components
+### How to write complex function components

 If the FCs (`ItemComponent`, `ListComponent`, `SearchComponent` ) are defined inside the [`ListOfStoriesComponent`](https://github.com/nazmulidris/ts-scratch/tree/main/react-app-hooks-intro/src/components/list/ListOfStoriesComponent.tsx)